uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 ## [1] 80.33 82.13 83.93 85.73 87.53 89.33
 ```

-Unfortunately, basic for-loops in R also come with some downsides.
-Historically, they used to be much slower than alternative methods (see below).
-This has largely been resolved, but I've still run into cases where an inconspicuous for-loop has brought an entire analysis crashing to its knees.^[[Exhibit A](https://github.com/grantmcdermott/bycatch/commit/18dbed157f0762bf4b44dfee437d6f319561c160).
+Unfortunately, basic *for* loops in R also come with some downsides.
+Historically, they used to be significantly slower and memory consumptive than alternative methods (see below).
+This has largely been resolved, but I've still run into cases where an inconspicuous *for* loop has brought an entire analysis crashing to its knees.^[[Exhibit A](https://github.com/grantmcdermott/bycatch/commit/18dbed157f0762bf4b44dfee437d6f319561c160).
 Trust me: debugging these cases is not much fun.]
-The bigger problem with for-loops, however, is that they deviate from the norms and best practices of **functional programming**.
+The bigger problem with *for* loops, however, is that they deviate from the norms and best practices of **functional programming**.

 ## Functional programming